Become an Expert in Interactive Marketing with These 5 Tips

 4. Don’t stop after a customer has made a purchase

 Interactive marketing doesn’t have to stop once a purchase is made.
 Making a customer aware of relevant accessories and services or related products can be an excellent opportunity to touch base after a sale has been made and drive repeat business.

-Similarly, if a customer has purchased something that needs frequent replenishment, like paper towels, diapers or cases of water, for example, you can always send helpful reminders with an easy “order again” button.
+Similarly, if a customer has purchased something that needs frequent replenishment, like paper towels, diapers or cases of water, for example, you can always send helpful reminders with an easy “order again” button and increase retention rate.

 It goes back to the personal service aspect of interactive marketing.
 Think about the ways your brand can make someone’s life easier.